 - Conveys impact and results.
-Due to limited space, you may need to pick and choose the best and most important metrics to highlight.
-But remember, this is the opportunity for your nonprofit to show the world what good you’ve done in the last year.
+Due to limited space, you may need to pick and choose the most important metrics to incorporate.
+Remember, this is the opportunity for your nonprofit to show the world the good you’ve done in the last year.

 - Graphically displays important information.
 Make sure the information is easy to read.
-Charts, graphs, and large numbers help draw attention to the most important aspects of the postcard.
+Charts, graphs, and prominently displayed statistics help draw attention to the most important aspects of the postcard.

-While you may not have the opportunity to include some details in your annual report if you choose this format, that just means you’ll need to leverage other strategies that will make up for the lack of those details.
-For example, you may leave out the appreciation of your major supporters here, but choose to erect a donor recognition wall to show your gratitude in another way.
+While you may not have the opportunity to include every detail in your annual report if you choose this format, it just means you’ll need to leverage other strategies alongside it.
+For example, you may leave out the appreciation of your major supporters in your postcard, but choose to erect a donor recognition wall to show your gratitude in another way.

-Another option is a 2-4 page report structured as a self-mailer and sealed with a wafer seal.
-Self-mailers can be incredibly helpful because they don’t require the supporter to physically open an envelope, a barrier that much direct mail has difficutly overcoming.
-It’s easy for your donors and supporters to simply open the mailer and read what’s in the document.
+Another option for sending your nonprofit annual report is a 2-4 page document structured as a self-mailer and sealed with a wafer seal.
+Self-mailers can be incredibly useful because they bypass the issue of getting your supporter to open an envelope in the first place, a barrier that many direct mailings have difficulty overcoming.
+With a self-mailer, it’s easy for your supporters to simply open the document and read what it says.

 When you design a self-mailer, follow these best practices:

-- Include action steps a donor can take to be more engaged.
-This means the mailer won’t just get lost with the rest of the supporter’s junk mail.
-A list of upcoming events or the URL for your donation page provide a next step, ensuring they’ll keep the report for a longer period of time.
+- Include clearly stated next steps.
+When you designate the next steps supporters should take to further engage with your organization, you ensure the mailer won’t just get lost with the rest of their junk mail.
+By incorporating a list of upcoming events or the URL for your donation page, you increase the likelihood that they’ll keep the report for a longer period of time.

-- Use plenty of pictures.
+- Incorporate plenty of images.
 Break up the text with images to engage your readers without distracting them from the copy.
-Be sure the whole mailer is visually compelling and not overwhelming for your readers.
+Be sure the mailer is visually compelling and not overwhelming for your readers.

-- Keep copy concise.
-You have more space with a mailer than a postcard, but it’s still somewhat limited.
-Condense copy to make sure it’s concise, but that you still you cover all of the important aspects of the report.
+- Keep your copy concise.
+You have more space with a self-mailer than a postcard, but it’s still somewhat limited.
+Condense your copy to make sure it’s short, sweet, and to the point, but that you still cover all of the important aspects of your annual report.

-While this type of nonprofit annual report is designed to be physically mailed, make sure to also ask for a PDF version when you get it printed.
-This will allow you to email it to your donors to gain the attention of those who may miss it in their mailbox.
+While this type of nonprofit annual report is designed to be physically mailed, it’s a good idea to send a PDF version via email to gain the attention of those who might have missed it in their mailbox initially.

 A well-designed, compelling video is a great way to not only tell your supporters but also show them the impact they made on your organization’s mission.
 However, to make sure the video will be well-crafted, your nonprofit should: